qinmingyuan/qiniu_rails/README.md

 ## Features
 * Qiniu backend for activestorage;
-* QiniuHelper for simple divided use;
+* QiniuHelper for simple independent use;
 * Qiniu extends for sprockets

 ## Config